pinxiu/bilingual_subtitle_generator/README.md

 *   **Frontend**: React, TypeScript, Tailwind CSS (via CDN), Vite.
 *   **Backend**: Node.js, Express, Multer (uploads), Fluent-FFmpeg (processing).
 *   **Data**: Uploads and generated files are stored in `server/data/`.

-## Simulation Note

-The **Transcription** and **Translation** stages are currently simulated with a high-quality stub to ensure the app runs immediately without requiring heavy Python AI dependencies (Whisper/NMT).

-However, the **FFmpeg video processing** (Bilingual SRT generation, Soft Sub Muxing, and Hard Sub Burning) is **REAL**.
-The app will actually generate valid video files with the simulated subtitles.